2degrees/frontend-interview/README.md

 > I've made a list of TODOs that I would liked to have spent more time on that it would be useful for you to look over

-#### Unfinished items

-_You can search the codebase for the numbered `TODO n` item to find the code referred to_

-1. [ ] Implement summary component + tests (all the data is in the store already) `TODO 1`
-1. [ ] Fix the code around the payback period formatting.
-The test is correct, but failing `TODO 2`
-1. [ ] Please could you provide feedback on how I implemented the cost saving tests.
-I'm not that happy with them yet `TODO 3`
-1. [ ] Review the code in the action-items-stages component (both TypeScript and HTML) to see whether this could be simplified `TODO 4`
-1. [ ] Re-work the loading of the actions to use an API client (discuss an approach from a high-level - no actual implementation required) `TODO 5`

 ## How to work with the code

 ### Start the app